menckend/ptovnetlab/README.md

 - [Repository](https://github.com/menckend/ptovnetlab)
 - [Python Package](https://pypi.org/project/ptovnetlab/)

+### Contributions

+Contributions are VERY WELCOME.
+They are encouraged, giddily anticipated, and will be treated as undeserved treasures.
+There's no protocol or norms established.
+As of 02/12/25, @menckend is the author and only contributor, but accomplices are eagerly anticipated -- just open an issue or post on the "discussions" section of the github repo.

 ### What it does

 - Grabs running configuration, version info, and lldp neighbor information from a list of Arista switches